jdmiguel/louper/README.md

 ## LOUPER

-Web application to find github users as well as their repositories, following and followers.
-Aside from that, the app includes a interactive 3D globe that displays the number of github users by country.
+Single page application intended to search github users by name and display some data such as their repositories, followers and following.
+In addition, it includes a 3D interactive globe that displays the number of github users by country..

 ### TECHNOLOGIES